 Personal effects are used items that the sender has owned for at least 6 months.
 If Polish customs stop your shipment and find brand new or commercial items, your shipment may be assessed for customs duties and taxes.
 Please keep this in mind when sending gifts to Poland and check with Polish customs so you are aware of potential customs duties you may have to pay.

 Customs processes and allowances do vary by country and, therefore, we advise all travellers to take 5 minutes to check how their personal circumstances and what they are sending will be viewed in accordance with prevailing Polish customs regulations.

 To find out more, have a look at our customs information page.

-To show that your shipment consists of personal effects, you will be required to complete a brief non-generic packing list online, entries to be made in the format: "2 x Woolen Sweater, 3 x Pairs of Leather Shoes, 3 x Woolen Scarf, 2 x Woolen Hat", and so on, rather than as "10 x Used Clothing".
+To show that your shipment consists of personal effects, you will be required to complete a brief non-generic packing list online, entries to be made in the format: "2 x Woollen Jumper, 3 x Pairs of Leather Shoes, 3 x Woollen Scarf, 2 x Woollen Hat", and so on, rather than as "10 x Used Clothing".